Nontrivial constitutive laws and unified structures in constrained BF theory: Introduction

 The purpose of this paper is several-fold.
 The main objective is to study whether a non-standard constitutive law of one component necessitates a modification in the the constitutive law of the other.
 The ``Khronon'' Lorentz gauge theory~\cite{Zlosnik:2018qvg} is a particular example of nontrivial gravitational constitutive structure, compared to the standard General-Relativity or Einstein-Cartan hypersurface basis.
 The answer itself is negative, due to the fact that there is no canonical structure which would implicate the opposite, and this is formalized by introducing and studying the constitutive diagram between internal and external excitations as a new, separate concept.
 In essence, this is a different description of the fact that gravity and internal gauge theory describe different sectors of geometry.
 The implication is that the specific emergence of gauge theory and gravity is rather \textit{ad hoc} on a per-theory basis.

 Alongside this, a general description of the basic internal-external constitutive breaking is given, including by considering an inter-gauge rotation.
-Although the structure is straightforward, the simultaneous treatment does not appear to be extensive in literature, with the focus instead on generating the split, rather than studying the broken phase in BF terms.
+Here, ``internal'' refers collectively to Maxwell electromagnetism and Yang-Mills theory, as the principal bundle and Lagrangian structure is similar and internal symmetries, as commonly used, are automorphisms of the principal bundles, while ``external'' refers to gravity, in the sense of external symmetries which are diffeomorphisms of spacetime.
+Although the broken structure, that is, the phase where the structure groups are separated into a direct product and the Lagrangians separate into a sum, is straightforward, the simultaneous treatment does not appear to be extensive in literature, with the focus instead on generating the split, rather than studying the broken phase in BF terms.
 The crucial issue in constrained theory is that resolving the constraints also resolves the theory to its final form, so if the constraint structure is unique, no physically substantial difference has been actually achieved.
 As a previously untested option, a ``spontaneous'' breaking into the constitutive law is attempted in terms of a polynomial potential, a generalized quartic potential and a general $V(B)$ potential.
-This requires a slight generalization of the notion of symmetry breaking to dynamical fields, on the basis of an equation having multiple solutions; cf.~the vacuum manifold of the Higgs mechanism~\cite{Beekman:2019pmi,George:2013,Elliot:2021,Gaiotto:2014kfa}.
-However, it is shown that spontaneous breaking via a pure $B$-potential is not feasible due to back-reaction to the inhomogeneous equation, requiring a different degenerate constraint structure for a meaningful path forward.
-Plebanski theory~\cite{Plebanski:1977,Krasnov:2010olp,Krasnov:2009b} is a particular example of such nontrivial constraint structure, and as it also permits several classes of solutions for the $B$-field, the selection of the physical value can also be understood as spontaneous.
+That is, the case when the equations of motion of the $B$-field admit multiple, distinct solutions is studied, of which one is the usual constitutive law $B=\kappa(A)$, while other minima are considered as non-physical.
+This introduces additional freedom or initial conditions into the theory, which must be resolved (broken into); in more traditional terms, this is a matter of resolving a degenerate set of equations.